ajm9770/oasis-form-checker/README.md

 **Objective:** The Home Care Nurse OASIS Form Automation App leverages advanced Natural Language Processing (NLP) and Artificial Intelligence (AI) to streamline the completion of OASIS forms for home care nurses.
 By listening to and interpreting nurse-patient interactions, the app extracts relevant clinical data and automatically populates the OASIS form, reducing manual data entry/validation and minimizing errors.
 Streamlining OASIS assessments and improving care coordination for home health patients.

 ## Key Features
-●  NLP-Powered Transcription and Data Extraction:
+- NLP-Powered Transcription and Data Extraction:
-○  Real-time transcription of nurse-patient conversations and dictation.
+ - Real-time transcription of nurse-patient conversations and dictation.
-○  Advanced NLP algorithms to identify and extract relevant clinical data points ●  Intelligent OASIS Form Filling:
+ - Advanced NLP algorithms to identify and extract relevant clinical data points
+- Intelligent OASIS Form Filling:
-○  Mapping of extracted data to corresponding OASIS form fields.
+ - Mapping of extracted data to corresponding OASIS form fields.
-○  AI-driven decision support to ensure accurate and complete form completion.
+ - AI-driven decision support to ensure accurate and complete form completion.
-○  Contextual understanding to handle complex clinical scenarios and variations in terminology.
+ - Contextual understanding to handle complex clinical scenarios and variations in terminology.
-○  Intelligent debriefing to ensure all data is present in the transcript.
+ - Intelligent debriefing to ensure all data is present in the transcript.
-●  Historical Data Integration:
+- Historical Data Integration:
-○  Integration with Electronic Health Records (EHRs) and other relevant data sources to access patient history and pre-populate OASIS forms with existing information.
+ - Integration with Electronic Health Records (EHRs) and other relevant data sources to access patient history and pre-populate OASIS forms with existing information.
-○  Reduce QA time using a historical record of the patient’s interaction with the system
+ - Reduce QA time using a historical record of the patient’s interaction with the system
-●  User-Friendly Interface:
+- User-Friendly Interface:
-○  Intuitive and easy-to-use interface for seamless navigation and data entry.
+ - Intuitive and easy-to-use interface for seamless navigation and data entry.
-○  Customizable templates and workflows to adapt to individual nurse preferences and agency requirements.
+ - Customizable templates and workflows to adapt to individual nurse preferences and agency requirements.
-○  Voice commands and dictation capabilities for hands-free operation.
+ - Voice commands and dictation capabilities for hands-free operation.
-●  Error Detection and Correction:
+- Error Detection and Correction:
-○  Built-in error detection mechanisms to identify inconsistencies and potential errors in data entry.
+ - Built-in error detection mechanisms to identify inconsistencies and potential errors in data entry.
-●  Secure Data Storage and Compliance:
+- Secure Data Storage and Compliance:
-○  HIPAA-compliant data storage and transmission protocols to ensure patient privacy and data security.
+ - HIPAA-compliant data storage and transmission protocols to ensure patient privacy and data security.
-○  Role-based access controls to restrict data access to authorized personnel only.
+ - Role-based access controls to restrict data access to authorized personnel only.
-○  Audit trails to track data changes and maintain accountability.
+ - Audit trails to track data changes and maintain accountability.

 ## Benefits
-●  Time Savings: Significantly reduces the time spent on manual OASIS form completion, allowing nurses to focus on patient care.
+- Time Savings: Significantly reduces the time spent on manual OASIS form completion, allowing nurses to focus on patient care.
-●  Accuracy and Compliance: Minimizes errors and ensures compliance with OASIS data collection standards.
+- Accuracy and Compliance: Minimizes errors and ensures compliance with OASIS data collection standards.
-●  Efficiency and Productivity: Streamlines workflows and improves overall efficiency in home care documentation.
+- Efficiency and Productivity: Streamlines workflows and improves overall efficiency in home care documentation.
-●  Data-Driven Insights: Enables data-driven decision-making and quality improvement initiatives through comprehensive data collection and analysis.
+- Data-Driven Insights: Enables data-driven decision-making and quality improvement initiatives through comprehensive data collection and analysis.

 ## Technical Architecture
 ![Architecture](./static/images/architecture.png)
-●  Cloud-Based Platform: Utilizes a secure cloud-based platform for data storage, processing, and compliance with HIPAA
+- Cloud-Based Platform: Utilizes a secure cloud-based platform for data storage, processing, and compliance with HIPAA
-●  NLP and AI Engine: Integrates advanced NLP and AI algorithms for transcription, data extraction, and intelligent form filling.
+- NLP and AI Engine: Integrates advanced NLP and AI algorithms for transcription, data extraction, and intelligent form filling.
 For Example, creating an ontology of headers to mark sections in a patient history
-●  Data Integration: Connects with EHRs, billing systems, and other relevant data sources through APIs and secure data exchange protocols.
+- Data Integration: Connects with EHRs, billing systems, and other relevant data sources through APIs and secure data exchange protocols.
-●  Mobile and Web Applications: Provides user-friendly mobile and web applications for seamless access and data entry.
+- Mobile and Web Applications: Provides user-friendly mobile and web applications for seamless access and data entry.

 ## Cost Considerations
-●  Operational Expenses
+- Operational Expenses
-○  API Costs: OpenAI API usage, fallback AI usage, transcription ○  Cloud storage
+ - API Costs: OpenAI API usage, fallback AI usage, transcription
+ - Cloud storage
-○  Compute for NLP
+ - Compute for NLP
-○  Monitoring and Alerting
+ - Monitoring and Alerting
-○  Compliance Audits
+ - Compliance Audits
-●  Capital Expenses
+- Capital Expenses
-○  Infrastructure Setup
+ - Infrastructure Setup
-○  Testing/QA/Development
+ - Testing/QA/Development

 ## Challenges with AI system
-●  Human Judgement Required.
+- Human Judgement Required.
 Many of the answers to these questions are based on judgment (any severity scores).
 Would AI defer to the experts here, or would there be an allowance for inference?
 Can we trust AI judgment?
 If not, how can a system ensure a human makes this judgment?
-Or is there some combination of the two? – Perhaps a classification algorithm based on examples and vectorization.
+Or is there some combination of the two? – See the discussion on Agentic workflows in the `src` directory
-●  The asynchronous nature of nurse conversation: many questions are answered asynchronously (3 words, for example).--perhaps an RL system ●  Nurse Heuristics: How can the system ensure that visual and mental heuristics that the nurses use are accounted for?
+- The asynchronous nature of nurse conversation: many questions are answered asynchronously (3 words, for example).--perhaps an RL system
+- Nurse Heuristics: How can the system ensure that visual and mental heuristics that the nurses use are accounted for?
 Perhaps through explicit questioning (on the transcript) or through app-based prompts.
-●  Patient-specific question design.
+- Patient-specific question design.
 Should AI be used to design follow-up questions that would indicate how a specific patient’s conditions are developing?

 ### Explorative Results